dcunited001/dc.files.kbd/README.md

 This project also includes my keybindings for zsh, vim, emacs and pretty much any other program.
 I put them all in one repo so they could be easily shared as a complete profile.

+XKB custom keyboards are in `xkeyboard`.
+XKB is way cooler than xmodmap.

 > On OSX: you will need to install KeyRemap4MacBook, PCKeyboardHack, and NoEjectDelay.
 > They are all free and have awesome default settings, regardless of whether you add my private.xml settings.